 About The NYC Deaf Access Committee

 The NYC Deaf Access Committee (NYCDAC) is a group of AA members who work in cooperation with our local area and districts to help ensure we can carry the message to ALL those seeking recovery.
-We work specifically with the SENY Accessibility Committee and District 602 of AA in Manhattan, and our work is fully supported by AA’s 9th Tradition.
+We work specifically with the SENY Accessibility Committee and other AA committees, and our work is fully supported by AA’s 9th Tradition.
 Our main focus is providing certified ASL (American Sign Language) interpreters at in-person AA meetings in NYC to make the fellowship more accessible to the Deaf and hard of hearing community.
 For more information on the AA service structure, click here to visit the SENY website.

 Since June 2022, we have been able to add 4 new in-person meetings each week that offer a certified ASL interpreter, thanks to the support of AA members and groups throughout NYC.
 We are grateful for everyone’s service and look forward to continuing to expand this life-saving service to Deaf alcoholics.
 For reference, the NY Intergroup website lists a little over 1,200 in-person meetings per week in NYC’s 5 boroughs, so there’s still plenty of work to be done, but this is an encouraging beginning.